310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 But not everyone is as incredible as you guys!

 Normal people have lives, too!
-You think they can just keep chasing after their dreams?!
+You think they can just keep chasing after their dreams!?
 Because *I* can’t!
 Just the thought of it is terrifying!
+{% endbubble %}

+{% bubble Midori sad2 %}
 And yet, you go ahead and put all your hopes into someone pathetic like me!

 I feel like a horrible, miserable person for making Morisawa-senpai waste a whole year of his life on me!

 Did you know?
 He was so upset about leaving that he cried all alone where no one could see him!

-But he intended to keep that from us to the very end!
+But he intended to hide those tears from us to the very end!

-He wanted to say goodbye with a smile, as a hero—and to leave us with nothing but happy memories!
+He wanted to say goodbye with a smile, as a hero — and to leave us with nothing but happy memories!
+{% endbubble %}

+{% bubble Midori sigh3 %}
-Are you insane?!
+Are you insane!?
 That’s way too cool!
-What are you, some kind of saint?!
+What are you, some kind of saint!?

 And I—!
-I wasted an entire precious year of someone as amazing as that!
+I wasted an entire precious year of someone as amazing as that…!

-I could never say goodbye with pride like you two!
+I could *never* say goodbye with pride like you two!

 “I owe you a lot for this year, please leave the rest to us”?
 As if I even have the right to say that!
+{% endbubble %}

+{% bubble Midori sad3 %}
 I can’t do it!
 To me, something like Repayment Festival is just—…

-There’s no way I could ever pay back all that kindness in one day—in one “thank you” as we part ways!
+There’s no way I could ever repay all that kindness in one day — in one “thank you” as we part ways!

 It’d be impossible even if I devoted my whole life to it!
 It’s just not possible for me, Tetora-kun!

 It’s just as you said… I should’ve gotten up and left much earlier…
+{% endbubble %}

+{% bubble Midori cry2 %}
 But I had so much fun… Being with all of you always made me so happy… It was a dazzling and bright youth I never ever thought I'd get to experience…

 I loved everyone from Ryuseitai… And that’s exactly why it’s so awful of me to be the way I am…

 In the end, I’m just a fraud!
 A dull, fake idol!
+{% endbubble %}

+{% bubble Midori cry %}
 I’m so sorry… If you’ve gotten sick of me now, then feel free to throw me out and ignore me forever…

-Go and join the festival without me… It’s just impossible for me… I can’t do it, I don’t have the right…
+Go and join the festival without me…

-I’m sorry, I’m sorry, I’m so sorry…
+It’s just impossible for me… I don’t have the right… I’m sorry, I’m sorry, I’m so sorry……
 {% endbubble %}

 <div toc>